jonatan2m/codelab/apps/play-mongodb/playmongodb/README.md

 ## Questions
 - Why shall I use ObjectId to map Id properties?

 - How can I see the collection metadata?

 - What is the IAsyncCursor?
 How can I use it?
+Widely used to list items

+- How to know if there is any indexes on database?

+- Type BsonDocument and BsonElement

+> Read operations are case-sensitive